dot-event/dot-event-v2/README.md

 ## Prepositions (before or after)

-Subscribe to before or after the main emit:
+Subscribe to before or after the main subscription listener:

 ```js
 emitter.on("before", () => {})